The OFFSET function can be used to construct dynamic ranges using a starting cell, and given rows, columns, height, and

 Less than 5 values

 If there are less than 5 values, the formula will return a circular reference error, since the range will extend back into the cell that contains the formula.
 To prevent this error, you can adapt the formula as follows:

-The Excel OFFSET function returns a reference to a range constructed in parts: a starting point, a row and column offset, and a final height and width in rows and columns.
-OFFSET is handy in formulas that dynamically average or sum "last n values...
+The Excel OFFSET function returns a reference to a range constructed with five inputs: (1) a starting point, (2) a row offset, (3) a column offset, (4) a height in rows, (5) a width in columns.
+OFFSET is handy in formulas that require a dynamic...

 The Excel AVERAGE function calculates the average (arithmetic mean) of supplied numbers.
 AVERAGE can handle up to 255 individual arguments, which can include numbers, cell references, ranges, arrays, and constants.